-Since not all supported devices have been migrated to the new "ath79" target, AREDN® continues to build firmware for both targets as needed.
+All supported devices have been migrated to the new targets.
 You should select the latest recommended target image based on the type of hardware on which it will be installed.
-Refer to the latest Firmware Notes in order to ensure you have the correct firmware image for your specific device.
+Refer to the latest Supported Devices in order to ensure you have the correct firmware image for your specific device.